-Some of the serious diseases that Rheumatologist treat can be difficult to diagnose and treatment plans are not always effective.
+Some of the serious diseases that Rheumatologists treat can be difficult to diagnose and treatment plans are not always effective.

 Urologist: is a medical doctor and surgical specialist that focuses on the urinary tracts of males and females, and on the reproductive system of males.

 Medical professionals specializing in the field of urology are trained to diagnose, treat, and manage patients with urological disorders.

 The organs covered by urology include the kidneys, adrenal glands, ureters, urinary bladder, urethra, and the male reproductive organs.

 This medical specialists list is a broad overview of specialists and is limited.